mecha-org/mechanix-gui/.github/ISSUE_TEMPLATE/docs_improvement.md

 assignees: ''
 ---

-## How can bevy_smithay's documentation be improved?
+## How can mechanix-gui's documentation be improved?

 Provide a link to the documentation and describe how it could be improved.
 In what ways is it incomplete, incorrect, or misleading?